-If you are having warranty work done, be sure to have the right papers with you.
-Take your warranty folder.
+If you are having warranty work done, be sure to bring the right papers with you, as well as your warranty folder.
 All work to be performed may not be covered by the warranty.
 Discuss additional charges with the service manager.
-Keep a maintenance log of your vehicle's service history.
-This can often provide a clue to the current problem.
+Keep a maintenance log of your vehicle's service history, as this can often provide a clue to the current problem.